-It’s been a winter of good weather and bad weather, of course that opinion depends on who you are and what you you have planned for the day, none-the-less winter has been dry and warm but our team shooters have been busy.
+It’s been a winter of good weather and bad weather, of course, that opinion depends on who you are and what you have planned for the day, none-the-less winter has been dry and warm but our team shooters have been busy.

 This post we are going to bring you up to speed on one of our shootersLukas Riedl, and his latest success with “Click on the Mountain”

 Located in the Italian side of Mt Blanc, Courmayeur has been running “click on the mountain” for the past 9 years.
 A rider invited filming and photo competition, a team of 3 riders, 1 filmer and 1 photographer have a week to put together an adventure film ticking all the boxes of certain categories and battle off for a tasty prize of 5000 euro’s, not to mention getting heli time and accessing some outstanding terrain.